timur-harin/sum25-go-flutter-course/README.md

 ## 📄 License

-This course material is licensed under MIT License - see [LICENSE](LICENSE) for details.
+This course material is licensed under MIT License - see [LICENSE](LICENSE) for details. \ n    